 Since the Farm Bill passed in the U.S. in 2019, farmers are increasingly interested in growing hemp.
 Industrial hemp is one of the oldest industrial plants, as societies have used it for over 10,000 years.
 From textile and clothing to food and medicine, hemp crops can be processed into thousands of products.
 And although the said “miracle crop” has a myriad of advantages and uses, there are some mistakes you should avoid.
-Many avid farmers go blind into this business, turning fields of hemp into fields of loss and debt.
+Many avid farmers go blind into this business, turning hemp fields into areas of loss and debt.

 Lesson #1: Understand your local laws

 Although the Farm Bill made industrial hemp legal in all the states, the regulations and requirements differ in each state.
 In the U.S., you can grow hemp legally, but you must follow the local legislation of your condition.
 The legislation and requirements to get a hemp-growing license can be different.
 The first step is to do your research, talk to local farmers, and, if needed, hire an attorney to help you with the paperwork.
 Also, not all states currently offer hemp crop insurance.

 Like any other crop, the first and foremost action a farmer should take is preparing the soil.
 The first stage is to perform a soil profile test with a reputable laboratory.
 The soil profile will reveal all the chemicals present in your landscape.
 With these results, you’ll understand if your land needs correction, which nutrients are lacking, or if any toxic chemicals are present.